mstgnz/blog/README.md

 Blog project with NodeJS and React technology.
 We will provide api service with express.
 We will send a request to the api service with the client we created with React.
 Mongodb will be used.

 ## [Blog with Java - Spring Boot api and React client](https://github.com/mstgnz/blog/tree/main/java)
 Blog project with Java and React technology.
 We will provide api service with spring boot.
 We will send a request to the api service with the client we created with React.
-Mysql will be used.
+PostgreSql will be used.